sdgluck/sw-register/README.md

     register().then((worker) => {
       // do something with the worker
     }).catch((err) => {
+      // you get here if:
+      // - service workers unsupported
-      // no existing worker and no options gets you here })
+      // - no existing worker and no options given to register one })

 ## Contributing